liqueurdetoile/Elementify/README.md

 # Elementify
 Elementify is a vanilla JS library designed to be :
-- powerful but lightweight and cross-browser
+- powerful but still lightweight and cross-browser (IE9+)
 - focused on DOM manipulation, events management and data validation

 ## Why Elementify ?
 Except data validation in Elementify core, libraries like Jquery do the same things than Elementify, and even more.
-The problem is they are working by enhancing actual DOM elements making less comfortable to work with vanilla methods and properties.
+The problem is they are working by enhancing actual DOM elements making less comfortable to work with vanilla methods and properties of the object or a collection of objects.

+On the other hand, there is somme really cools shortcuts and functionnalities that are not available in vanilla or in some browsers.

 I follow three main goals when building Elementify :
-- Add a functional layer above DOM
+- Add a functional layer above DOM with all great functionnalities we beloved
 - Focus to stay lightweight
-- Have an UMD compliant ibrary
+- Have an UMD compliant library for easing integration in other projects

 So that's it.
+Elementify will *elementify* the DOM.

 ## Features

-Elementify is not working by enhancing DOM but adds kinda new layer by introducing new Objects that ghosts actual DOM nodes and elements.
+Elementify is not working by enhancing DOM objects but introduce a kind of new layer with new Objects that ghosts actual DOM nodes and elements.

-For obvious performance constraint, Elementify only create enhanced objects when required by code.
+For obvious performance constraint, Elementify only create enhanced objects when required.
 You can easily pass from one layer to another in order to dig the best of the two worlds.

-This table presents the basic functionalities that have been ignores, ghosted, improved, created and to do between vanilla and elementified layer.
+This table presents the basic functionalities that have been ignored, ghosted, improved, created and to do between vanilla and elementified layer.

+This chart is subject to change at any time.

 | Vanilla Object | Elementify Object | Ignored | Ghosted | Improved | created | Todo |
 | --- | --- | --- | --- | --- | --- | --- |